-Note 12 - Storage inflow
+Note 12-Storage inflow

-Storage inflow refers to the volume of water flowing into the major headwater storages - Burrinjuck and Blowering Dams or the off-river, reregulating storage of Tombullen.
+Storage inflow refers to the volume of water flowing into the major headwater storages-Burrinjuck and Blowering Dams or the off-river, reregulating storage of Tombullen.
 The storage inflow for Blowering Dam has been sub-categorised Snowy Accountable, Snowy Pre-release and Other/Natural.

-Snowy accountable is inflow accredited against the Required Annual Release (RAR) from Snowy Hydro and pre-release is water that has been released on top of those requirements and will be accredited to the required annual release in the next season.
+Snowy accountable is inflow accredited against the Required Annual Release (RAR) from Snowy Hydro and prerelease is water that has been released on top of those requirements and will be accredited to the required annual release in the next season.
 Other/Natural includes natural runoff from the surrounding Blowering catchment, and any water released from Snowy that was not allowed to be accredited as RAR water.
 Further information on RAR is available in Note 8.

-Department of Planning and Environment: HYDSTRA, SILO (Queensland government climatic information)
+Department of Climate Change, Energy, the Environment and Water: HYDSTRA, SILO (Queensland government climatic information)